 Why Does This Matter? is included at the end of each lesson to put it in perspective and summarize the lesson.
-This should answer the question about what the point is of learning the material in the lesson.
-This is not an assignment.
+This should answer the question about what the point is of learning the material in the lesson!

 Share Your Work is found at the end of most lessons.
-This section provides reminders and information for students who are submitting work to a teacher.
+This section provides reminders and information for students who are enrolled in Oak Meadow School and submitting work to their Oak Meadow teacher.

 The appendix contains important material that you will be expected to read and incorporate into your work throughout the year.
 Take some time to familiarize yourself with the information in the appendix.
-You will find academic expectations, original work guidelines, information about how to avoid accidental plagiarism, and details on citing sources and images.
+You will find Oak Meadow's academic expectations, original work guidelines, information about how to avoid accidental plagiarism, and details on citing sources and images.
 You will also find a comprehensive works cited page that lists the dozens of excellent resources mentioned in this course and a full materials list.